 WASHINGTON, ABU DHABI, LONDON, TEL AVIV and MOSCOW — On Monday, US President Barack Obama and Russian President Vladimir Putin will have a formal, in-person meeting for the first time in more than two years.

 When they sit down in New York during the United Nations General Assembly, the situation in Ukraine will be at the top of their agenda.
-Also toward the top is the rapidly developing situation in Syria, where Russian forces have spent almost three weeks building two bases and moving fighter jets, helicopters and troops into territory controlled by President Bashar al-Assad.
+Also toward the top But just below it is the rapidly developing security situation in Syria, where Russian forces have spent almost three weeks building developing atwo pair of bases and moving fighter jets, helicopters and troops people into territory controlled by Syrian President Bashar al-Assad.

 In theory, the Syrian situation should provide common ground for the two leaders.
-Both have an interest in halting the advances of the Islamic State, better known as ISIS or ISIL.
-But while the US insists Assad must go, Putin is looking to strengthen his longtime ally after more than three years of a civil war that has pushed millions of refugees outside of Syria.
+Both have an interest in halting the advances of the curtailing the growth of the Islamic State group, better known as ISIS or ISIL.
+But while where the US insists Assad must go, Putin is looking to strengthen his longtime ally after more than three years of a civil war that has pushed millions of refugees outside of Syria.

 As Secretary of Defense Ash Carter told reporters on Sept.
 24, "the United States believes that these two interests must be pursued in parallel."

-The status quo remains that the US and its allies are funding rebel groups to fight ISIS, many of whom would also like to remove Assad.
-Meanwhile, Russian forces are prepared to prop up Assad and strike at his enemies, whether they be ISIS or, perhaps, US-supported rebel forces, all while the US and allies fly continuous airstrikes into Syrian airspace.
+The status quo, then, remains that the US and its allies are funding rebel groups to fight against ISIS, many of whom would also like to remove Assad.
+Meanwhile, Russian forces are prepared to prop up Assad and strike at his enemies, whether they be ISIS or, perhaps, US-supported rebel forces, all while the US and allies are flying continuous airstrikes into Syrian airspace.